We're updating our terminology in Jira

 1. If not already there, navigate to your company-managed software project.

-5. Select the square in the Color column, and pick a color for the issue type, priority, assignee, or query.
+6. Select the square in the Color column, and pick a color for the work type, priority, assignee, or query.
 You can switch between methods, and your settings will be retained.

 Some colors are no longer available in the new color picker.
-For assignees and issue types, select Remove to update your choice.
+For assignees and work types, select Remove to update your choice.

-Priority colors can be Reset to global color, that are defined in Settings > Issues > Priorities.
+Priority colors can be Reset to global color, that are defined in Settings, then select Work items, then Priorities.

 1. Edit the card color or update the query.

 2. Delete the card color to remove the color and make it usable for other queries.
-Any issues that used that color will restore to the default when you reload your page.
+Any work items that used that color will restore to the default when you reload your page.

-For query-based colors, the order is important as each issue will be colored according to the first query it matches.
+For query-based colors, the order is important as each work item will be colored according to the first query it matches.

 For each method, you can apply one color for item.
-For example, pick one color for each issue type, priority, assignee, or query.
+For example, pick one color for each work item type, priority, assignee, or query.

 The colors display as a thin strip on the left-side of the cards on your board.